NBA stakes out territory in competitive gaming with its own eSports league

 His focus is sharp.
 The game is all that matters.
 Each day, from morning through late night, he fine tunes his play making, boosts his reputation and dominates the competition, eagerly awaiting the draft in 2018.

-He has lived modestly in his 23 years and says the game kept him off the streets.
+He has lived modestly in his 23 years and said the game kept him off the streets.
 He's a die-hard Cavaliers fan, but he'd love to live in any NBA city, walk the halls of its team's facilities and sign autographs for fans.
 The wait is excruciating.

-As the NBA season gets under way, another group of players get ready for a different opportunity with the league.
-They hope to be among 85 "athletes" drafted into the new NBA 2K League to play a basketball video game professionally, paid by actual NBA teams and awarded some of the same perks enjoyed by stars such as LeBron James and DeMar DeRozan.
+As the NBA season gets under way, another group of players prepares for a different opportunity with the league.
+They hope to be among 85 "athletes" drafted into the new NBA 2K league to play a basketball video game professionally, paid by actual NBA teams and awarded some of the same perks enjoyed by stars such as LeBron James and DeMar DeRozan.

 Video games have been popular for decades, but competitive gaming is now a burgeoning spectator sport.
 The NBA will be the first North American professional sports league to operate its own eSports league, eager to stake out territory in this exploding industry.

 The season will run from May to August.
 NBA players' likenesses won't be used in the 2K League.
-Instead, the five gamers on each NBA 2K team will each create unique avatars in the remarkably life-like game and play in pro-am mode against other clubs' fivesomes.
+Instead, the five gamers on each NBA 2K team will each create unique avatars in the remarkably life-like game, and play in pro-am mode against other clubs' fivesomes.
 The 2K league will have one or two central locations – production studios – to which all teams will be flown to play the games.

-There will be a regular season schedule, followed by playoffs, culminating in a championship, with the trophy awarded in the game by a virtual Adam Silver, NBA commissioner.
+There will be a regular-season schedule, followed by playoffs, culminating in a championship, with the trophy awarded in the game by a virtual Adam Silver, NBA commissioner.
 The league is in talks with television partners and streaming channels about how the games and other content will be broadcast to fans.

 Signalling their long-term interest in eSports ventures, many of the 17 NBA teams that will have eLeague squads in the inaugural 2K season have recently hired experts from the gaming community as directors of eSports business.

-"This is going to be another way to engage with our fans," says Brendan Donohue, the NBA's manager of the 2K league.
+"This is going to be another way to engage with our fans," said Brendan Donohue, the NBA's manager of the 2K league.
 "Two-thirds of our fans on social media are outside North America, and one-quarter of 2K games are sold outside the continent.
 We have an online version of the game being played on Tencent in China that has 34 million registered users.
 It's difficult for those fans to attend an NBA game, so this is another way to reach them.
 It definitely has a global appetite."

 Many owners of teams in the NBA, NHL and NFL have taken notice of the eSports craze and ventured into the space.
 Enthusiasts of wildly popular games such as Dota 2 and League of Legends are not only playing the games en masse at home, but also are packing arenas to watch the world's best compete for million-dollar prize pools.
 Gamers also consume the action on live streams and study the experts' tutorial content online.